-By definiteness, an important remark about the evaluation of \eqref{eq:a12} is in order because the integral should be regularized (logarithmically divergent).
+By means of definiteness, an important remark about the evaluation of \eqref{eq:a12} is in order because the integral should be regularized (it is logarithmically divergent).
 Since we have chosen to use the dimensional regularization and the amplitude involves a $\gamma_5$ matrix, it is necessary to use the 't Hooft-Veltman rule in order to correctly define the $\gamma_5$ within the dimensional regularization \cite{tHooft:1972tcz,Novotny:1994yx}.

 The 't Hooft-Veltman method consists in the splitting of the $\omega$ dimensional spacetime into two parts: a 4-dimensional (physical) and a $(\omega-4)$-dimensional subspace

 In this case, the internal momentum is expressed as below